edose/pylcg/README.md

 * The settings icon (6th button) is rarely used except perhaps to tweak plots for publication.
 * The disk icon (last button) allows you to save the plot as an image file (PNG format is default and recommended).

-_**Data cacheing**_: Pylcg 0.1 does downloads raw data from AAVSO for every plot, but it saves that data in a local cache.
+_**Data cacheing**_: Pylcg 0.1 does download data from AAVSO for every plot, but it saves that data in a local cache.
 It will not reload the 2nd or 100th time you plot the same star with the same time range, so long as you keep pylcg open.

 ### What doesn't work yet?

 Preferences are limited to persistence of time-span Number of Days and band selections.

 The menu bar doesn't have much, although the Exit, Browse Repo, and About menu items do work.

+When changing settings (e.g, bands, grid), a zoomed-in plot will snap back to full time span.
+This is a "feature" of the toolbar inherited from matplotlib.
+Happily, it probably won't affect most users who will choose their settings once and rarely change them.
+If it's really critical to someone, I'll research a fix for this.
+But I certainly did not want to hold up pylcg just for this.

 ### What does the future hold?